1942 Alabama Senate election

 The 1942 Alabama Senate election took place on Tuesday, November 3, 1942, to elect 35 representatives to serve four-year terms in the Alabama Senate.
-The result an electoral wipeout, as all 35 candidates elected were members of the Democratic Party.
 The election used the same districts first drawn by the Alabama Constitution of 1901.

 As the Democratic Party was dominant in the state, state legislative seats were generally decided at the Democratic primary election.
 The first round of the Democratic primary was held on May 7 with runoff elections on June 4.
 Only one Democratic nominee, incumbent senator James A. Simpson in Jefferson County's District 13, faced opposition in the general election, receiving 95.59% of the vote against a Republican and a Communist.
 Simpson was unanimously elected President pro tempore at the November 1942 opening session.

 The election took place concurrently with elections for U.S. Senate, U.S. House, governor, state house, and numerous other state and local offices.